Ken Whaley

-Ken Whaley (5 November 1946 – 8 May 2013) was a rock music bass guitar player, best known as a founding member of Help Yourself and Ducks Deluxe, and as a member of Deke Leonard's Iceberg, Man and The Tyla Gang.
+Ken Whaley (5 November 1946 – 8 May 2013) was an Austrian-born bass guitar player, best known as a founding member of Help Yourself and Ducks Deluxe, and as a member of Deke Leonard's Iceberg, Man, and The Tyla Gang.
 He also played with The Archers and The Green Ray.

 Early career

-Whaley was born in Vienna, to a British serviceman and a local girl, but raised in east London.
-His father became a newspaper photographer, which led to him becoming a local newspaper reporter, rising to be sub-editor of the Islington Gazette in the early 1970s.
+Whaley was born in Vienna to a British serviceman and a local girl, who raised him in Epping, Essex.
+His father became a newspaper photographer, which led to him becoming a local newspaper reporter, rising to be a sub-editor of the Islington Gazette in the early 1970s.
 He was, at the same time, playing bass in bands such as "Black Cat Bones" in the 1960s before joining "Growth".
-In January 1970 was living in Golborne Road, Portobello where he knew Paul Burton, a roadie, who knew that Malcolm Morley was looking for a bass player for his new band, Help Yourself, so suggested Whaley for the role.
+In January 1970, he was living in Golborne Road, Portobello, where he knew Paul Burton, a roadie, who knew that Malcolm Morley was looking for a bass player for his new band, Help Yourself, to which he suggested Whaley for the role.